Executive Decision: Critical response

-On Rotten Tomatoes the film has an approval rating of 63% based on reviews from 41 critics, with an average rating of 6.30/10.
+On Rotten Tomatoes, the film has an approval rating of 62% based on reviews from 42 critics, with an average rating of 6.30/10.
 The site's consensus states: "Executive Decision adheres entertainingly to classic action thriller formula, proving a genre outing doesn't need to win points for originality to be solidly effective."
-On Metacritic the film has an approval rating of 62 out of 100, based on reviews from 20 critics.
+On Metacritic, the film has an approval rating of 62 out of 100, based on reviews from 20 critics.
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 Leonard Maltin called it "a tense, inventive thriller" which needed more editing.
 Leonard Klady of Variety wrote, "The picture's logic may be a bit fast and loose, but its action-and-excitement quotient is top-notch."
-Roger Ebert rated it 3 out of 4 stars, calling it "a gloriously goofy mess of a movie" with several plot holes (e.g. smuggling a toxin into the country would likely be easier and just as effective as hijacking).
+Roger Ebert rated it 3 out of 4 stars, calling it "a gloriously goofy mess of a movie" with several plot holes (e.g. smuggling a toxin into the country would probably be easier and just as effective as hijacking) that nonetheless managed to be entertaining.
 Ebert praised the first-act plot twist of killing off the character played by Seagal, then a major Hollywood star: "I perked right up".
+On their TV show, Ebert's colleague Gene Siskel praised rookie director Stuart Baird for going "full tilt," pushing past several "natural endings" to deliver more action, saying that the excitement made the film's logical flaws easy to overlook.
+He gave the film a "thumbs up."

+Doug Hamilton, writing for The Atlanta Constitution, called the film a "crafty pastiche of Tom Clancy, Die Hard and Airport" in his three star review.
+Seagal's early death was praised by Marc Horton, writing for Edmonton Journal, but he criticized the rest of the film as predictable in his review that gave the film two out of five stars.
+It was called "a preposterous but riveting new entry into Hollywood's neverending lineup of cliched, action packed techno-thrillers" by Michael Reid in his four out of five stars review for the Times Colonist.

 Accolades

-Halle Berry earned a Blockbuster Entertainment Award for Favorite Actress - Adventure/Drama for her performance in the film in 1997.
+Berry earned a Blockbuster Entertainment Award for Favorite Actress – Adventure/Drama for her performance in the film in 1997.
 Steven Seagal earned a Razzie Award nomination for Worst Supporting Actor for his performance in the film but lost to Marlon Brando for The Island of Dr. Moreau.

 Other versions

 The European theatrical version of the film was edited by the studio in order to remove reference to Islam.
-The original US version was the source of the DVD in that country, while the European version was used worldwide as the source for the Blu-ray HD master.
-This transfer was also used on the Netflix release in 2021, though the subtitles still reference Islam.
+The original US version was the source of the DVD, while the European version was used worldwide as the source for the Blu-ray HD master.